In 'Get Out,' Jordan Peele Tackles The 'Human Horror' Of Racial Fear

 On if any of the scenes in the movie comes from his own life experience

-My wife Chelsea Peretti is you know, of course, white and I did write this movie before I met her.
+My wife Chelsea Peretti is, of course, white and I did write this movie before I met her.
 Without taking it that literal, this is about the African-American experience.
 It's about the feelings of being an outsider, of being the other that we confront.
 And also, the presumptions that I make as a black man about others.

 On what it was like meeting his wife's parents for the first time